 1. Write for the reader, not yourself

-This might sound obvious but writing copy is different to writing an essay or writing about something you love and want to share with the world.
+This might sound obvious but writing copy is different from writing an essay or writing about something you love and want to share with the world.
 It’s writing for money – writing so that somebody will pay you for your words.
-And no matter how compelling a topic is, unless it actually tells someone where, how, and why they should buy your product or service it isn’t writing copy.
+And no matter how compelling a topic is unless it actually tells someone where, how, and why they should buy your product or service it isn’t writing copy.

 Writing copy is writing with a purpose, so when you sit down to write think about the people who are going to be reading what you write – that really narrows it down! – but don’t think too much about them, either.
 The kind of writing that is most effective uses a writing style that reads like talking to someone.

 2. Find your voice and stick to it

 This is writing copy you’ve written for the first time, so what are you going to say?
 What tone will you use?
 Are there any pet peeves or certain phrases you’re comfortable writing but wouldn’t say to someone out loud?

 Think about writing copy as writing conversationally, and being conscious of what you’re writing.
 Does it sound like something you’d say if you were having a conversation?
 If not, revise it until it does, or else don’t use that writing style when writing copy.
 It’s easy to fall into writing writing writing without being conscious of what you’re writing.

 3. Be honest about who you are as a writer